 So, let's look at some examples ...

-After several years of wear the print colour will often wear off in high wear areas ...
+After several years of wear, the print colour will often wear off in high wear areas exposing the base colour ...

 Waxed Oil Or Pull-Up Leather

-Waxed oil or pull-up leathers are simply dyed leather with waxes and oils rolled over the surface which darkens the leather and give its unusual look..
+Waxed oil or pull-up leathers are simply dyed leather with waxes and oils rolled over the surface which darkens the leather and give its distressed characteristics.

 When you press your finger into a hidden area, the colour generally lightens.
-This is because the oil is always mobile and seperates with pressure.
+This is because the oil is always mobile and moves with pressure.

 Over time, direct sunlight and heat will evaporate the waxes and oils, causing the leather to lose suppleness and the original dye will often fade.